 She closed her eyes, “No, he - he’s not hooked!”

 “I know, he probably isn’t,” I lied, and went to kiss her on the forehead.
 “But even if he did?
 There are a lot of men who’d look for you better, mom.
 And listen to this: a strong woman never needs a man to look after her.
 We’re better left alone.”

 She smiled and hugged me, “I’m proud of you.”

 I smiled and walked up the stairs, and called after me, “And, mom, I don’t have a curfew.
 Even if you think I do, I’ll never be back before it.”

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, Jude KmashiWrite a Review